bbck/dotfiles/README.md

 ## Installing
 1. Clone into `~/Developer/dotfiles`
 2. Run the `setup.sh` script (Will delete anything in it's way)
-3. Add any machine speficic changes to `.localrc`
+3. Add any machine-specific changes to `.localrc`

 ## Issues and workarounds